-Changes in macroeconomic conditions, including inflation, global supply chain challenges and the persistence of the COVID-19 pandemic, especially as they may affect existing home sales, interest rates, consumer confidence or labor availability, may reduce demand for our services, increase our costs and adversely impact our business.
-While these macroeconomic conditions generally impact the United States as a whole, we believe our nationwide presence limits the impact on us of poor economic conditions in any particular region of the United States.
+Current macroeconomic conditions, including inflation, higher interest rates, the challenging real estate market and rising global geopolitical issues, may affect existing home sales, consumer sentiment or labor availability.
+These conditions may reduce demand for our services, increase our costs or otherwise adversely impact our business.
+While these macroeconomic conditions generally impact the United States as a whole, we believe our nationwide presence limits the impact on us of unfavorable economic conditions in any particular region of the United States.

-During 2022, our financial condition and results of operations were adversely impacted by the following:
+During 2023, our financial condition and results of operations continued to be adversely impacted by the following: